chexo7/StormwaterAPP/README.md

 * `GET /api/cn-values` returns the contents of `public/data/SCS_CN_VALUES.json`.

+  The JSON maps land cover descriptions to arrays of Curve Number records, each providing values for hydrologic soil groups A–D as listed in the TR‐55 tables.
+  Duplicated descriptions therefore hold multiple CN sets to cover different conditions.

 This allows the frontend to fetch the table of CN values based on soil group.

 These routes are ready for future integration with the frontend.